Azure/Industrial-IoT/docs/howto-secureca-services.md

 - **Writer**: The writer role is assigned to a user to add write permissions for certain tasks.
   - Read/Write access to applications and certificate requests.
 Can register, update and unregister applications.
 Can create certificate requests and obtain approved private keys and certificates.
 Can also delete private keys.
 - **Approver**: The approver role is assigned to a user to approve or reject certificate requests.
 The role does not include any other role.
-  - In addition to the Approver role to access the microservice the user must also have signing rights in Key Vault to be able to sign the certificates.
+  - In addition to the Approver role to access the OPC Vault microservice Api the user must also have signing rights in Key Vault to be able to sign the certificates.
   - The Writer and Approver role should be assigned to different users.
   - The main role of the Approver is the Approval of the generation and rejection of certificate requests.
 - **Administrator**: The administrator role is assigned to a user to manage the certificate groups.
 The role does not support the Approver role, but includes the Writer role.